mountain lake

 TOMRA Food

-Our TOMRA Food sorting, steam peeling, and integrated post-harvest solutions help to maximize food safety and minimize food loss by making sure Every Resource Counts™.
-For instance, our Steam Peeler is the most efficient peeler in the industry, using 28% less steam than similar machines.
+Our TOMRA Food sorting and integrated post-harvest solutions help to maximize food safety and minimize food loss in several industries by making sure Every Resource Counts™.
+For instance, our Steam Peeler is the most efficient peeler in the industry, using 28% less steam than similar machines, and improving yield enough to give an extra 6 million people their annual serving of potatoes.

 TOMRA Collection